y3589358/Frontend-Exercise/README.md

 # Getting Started with Create React App

-This Frontend project using ES6, React to build a user creation form
+This Frontend project using ES6, React and material-ui to build a user creation form.

 ## How to run?